andrewCluey/devops-agent/README.md

 ## pre-requisites

-An Azure Foundry project
+- An Azure Foundry project
-Python 3.11 or greater
+- Python 3.11 or greater
-Git
+- Git

 ## steps to demo

-login to https://ai.azure.com/ and select your project, or create a new one. make a note of the project endpoint, the API key is not required if you are using entra authentication Save the endpoint url in an environment variable run az login
+login to https://ai.azure.com/ and select your project, or create a new one.
+Make a note of the project endpoint, the API key is not required if you are using entra authentication.
+- Save the endpoint url in an environment variable
+- Run az login
-Create an agent by clicking `start building --> create agent` or by running the devops-agent.py script.
+- Create an agent by clicking `start building --> create agent` or by running the devops-agent.py script.
 The script includes an example instruction set.

 With the agent created, you can now submit code to it to provide a summary.

-If you use the python script `ask-devops.py` then this will read the content of a file called `changes.txt` , that should be populated from a `git diff` command. (specifically `git diff main $branchName > ./changes.txt`), this will result in the devops agent providing a summmary of the changes that Git can see.
+If you use the Python script `ask-devops.py` then this will read the content of a file called `changes.txt` , that should be populated from a `git diff` command. (specifically `git diff main $branchName > ./changes.txt`), this will result in the devops agent providing a summmary of the changes that Git can see.
 Exactly which source and target branch these changes are from depends on the git diff command used.
 For example:

 `git diff main feature/initial > changes.txt`

-To use one of the example projec ts in the `./examples` directory, you can simply use local git for this.
-You don;t need a remote git repo just for testing how this all works.
+To use one of the example projects in the `./examples` directory, you can simply use local git for this.
+You don't need a remote git repo for testing.

 - With the foundry project and agent setup, you're good to jump straight in to the code
 - Create a new local Git repo by creating a new directory on your system and run `git init`